[Travel Bits] Sights, festivals around Korea

 Cheongdo Provence Lighting fest

-The lighting festival at Cheongdo Provence Starlight Fairytale Town offers life-sized fairytale characters for children, while adults can enjoy a romantic and beautiful atmosphere.
+The lighting festival at Cheongdo Provence Starlight Fairytale Town offers life-sized fairytale characters for children, while adults can enjoy its romantic and beautiful atmosphere.

 It is located at Cheongdo Provence Photo Land in Cheongdo-gun, North Gyeongsang Province.